Aras14HD/Konemo/Definitions/Grammar/Verbs.md

  - ngo - Active (Nominatitve acts)
  - nga - Passive (Nominative is acted upon)
 ## Mood
- - be - Declarative (Statement)
+ - be - Declarative (Statement; can be left away)
- - de - Imperative (Command)
+ - de - Imperative (Command; can be appended to Conjuctive as a lesser form e.g. advice not command)
  - ge - Conjunctive (Possibility)
  - gek - Irrealis (Impossibility)
- - ba - Interrogative (Question)
+ - ba - Interrogative (Question; can be appended to Conjuctive to ask if action should be done)
 ## Tense
  - / - Present
  - nu - Past
  - n(ao) - Future
+Can all be stacked indefinately.
+Following tenses are relative to the previous.
 ## Negation
  - / - Positive
- - b - Negative
+ - b - Negative (only in old formal styles)